LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 Test · The memory probe

-I ran the same memory test on 6 AI story games.
-Here is how far each got.
+A memory test you can run on 6 AI story games.

-Search “how long can an ai campaign last” and you get vendor copy.
-Everyone promises a world that remembers you.
-Nobody publishes an actual endurance number you can go and inspect.
-So I stopped reading the marketing and wrote down a memory test simple enough that you can run it yourself, on whatever you already play, in about twenty minutes.
+Search “how long can an ai campaign last” and you get broad claims that are hard to compare.
+So I wrote down a test simple enough that you can run it yourself, on whatever you already play, in about twenty minutes.
+The service descriptions below are not controlled head-to-head results.

 Why a memory test, and why this one